Sombra Negra

 The Sombra Negra (Spanish for "Black Shadow"), also known as El Clan de Planta ("The Plant Clan"), are (as of 2014) death squad groups based in El Salvador, allegedly composed mostly of police and military personnel, that target criminals and gang members for vigilante justice.
 The name first appeared around December 1989 in the Department of San Miguel.
-By April 1995, the group had stated that it had killed seventeen persons, claiming that those killed were criminals or members of gangs.
+By April 1995, the group had stated that it had killed seventeen people, claiming that those killed were criminals or members of gangs.
 These vigilante groups are based in El Salvador.
 The government of El Salvador insists the groups are not under its control.

 Sombra Negra members typically blindfolded and tied the hands and/or thumbs of their victims behind their backs.
 Several hours of torture would follow, often including the removal of the genitalia, hands, tongue, rectum and teeth.
 Finally, the victims were given tiros de gracia, or shots of grace, meaning they were shot in the base of their skulls with assault rifles and machine guns at close range.
-Messages were written on the victim's body such as "El idiota sufrió una muerte lenta" ("this idiot suffered a slow death") and other insults or gang-related slang.
+Messages were written on the victim's body such as "el idiota sufrió una muerte lenta" ("the idiot suffered a slow death") and other insults or gang-related slang.
 The Sombra Negra operatives would conceal their face and body with bandanas, anthropomorphic costumes, and use unlicensed vehicles with darkened windows when they carried out their missions in order to avoid full detection.
 Sombra Negra stated that it killed people because the group believed that the police could not enforce laws of El Salvador and that it is waging a campaign of “social cleansing” against gangs.